Civil Rights Policies and Procedures

 Appellate Procedures for Civil Rights Issues

-A party may file a written appeal within ten (10) days of receipt of the findings with the Provost.
+A party may file a written appeal within 10 days of receipt of the findings with the Office of the Provost.
 The written appeal must state the objections to the decision.
 Upon receipt of the appeal, the Provost will forward a copy to the other party(ies).

-Parties can forward commentary to the Provost within fourteen (14) days of receipt of the appeal.
+Parties can forward commentary to the Provost within 14 days of receipt of the appeal.

-Within twenty-one (21) days following receipt of an appeal, the Provost will render a final decision.
+Within 21 days following receipt of an appeal, the Provost will render a final decision.

 Changes to these procedures may be made as needed to resolve problems.
 Any request for changes should be directed to the Vice President for Student Services.
 If the complaint is against the Vice President for Student Services or other officer involved in these procedures, the Provost will designate a University employee to act in their place in these complaint procedures.